VOLUNTEER WITH US

 You bet you do!
 Any time you spend planning or organizing for your volunteer opportunity must be logged.
 This includes any time spent planning lessons, photocopying, etc.

 Once you register to volunteer you will receive a monthly newsletter containing information about current opportunities.
-Listings can also be found on the volunteer section of our website.
-Any time you see something that interests you please contact the Volunteer Manager for more information.
+You can also contact the Volunteer Manager directly by emailing here in order to find out about new opportunities.

 You can go to your Personal Volunteer Site by clicking on the Log Your Hours button a the top of this page.